 Not only do gap-junctions facilitate paracrine signalling, but it also plays a fundamental role in epithelial barrier structure (particularly GIT) (2) reducing pathogenic, toxin and allergen infiltration into the interstitial tissue (6).
 Pretty much, it means that it keeps out pathogens and toxins from entering your blood circulation.
 Compromised GIT integrity is a key instigator of systemic and local inflammatory diseases, e.g. Crohn’s disease, ulcerative colitis, auto-immune conditions, food allergies and is a key part to nourishing imbalances and inflammation (2).

 L-glutamine is an amino acid (AA), predominant in epithelial functionality, showing significant impact on mucosal integrity (6).
-L-glutamine plays extensive various roles within the body, regulating; acid-base homeostasis, immune/epithelial cellular synthesis/functionality/differentiation, anabolic pre-cursor to muscle growth, and is a precursor to the antioxidant glutathione (6).
+L-glutamine plays extensive roles within the body, regulating; acid-base homeostasis, immune/epithelial cellular synthesis/functionality/differentiation, anabolic pre-cursor to muscle growth, and precursor to the antioxidant glutathione (6).
 Glutamine is predominantly metabolised within gastrointestinal mucosa, providing significant energy supply and an estimated 35% of total carbon dioxide from various substrate reactions (6).

 When our GIT mucosal barrier is compromised due to antibiotics, toxins, alcohol, stress, etc., its ability to ensure healthy mucosal layering is reduced.
 Prolonged sympathetic nervous system (SNS) stimulation (stress, extensive exercise, insomnia, caffeine, relationship issues, highly active lifestyles) decreases glutamine quantities.
 Thus, mucosal integrity is compromised inducing villi atrophy and epithelial damage.
 Glutamine increases nutritive absorption as it provides substantial energy for GIT epithelial/enterocyte proliferation, differentiation and maintenance and is important in mitogenic responses (cell-binding) to growth factors (6).